archont00/ofxstatement-unicreditcz/README.rst

 .. _ofxstatement: https://github.com/kedder/ofxstatement

-It supports two formats of CSV files:
+It supports three formats of CSV files (blame the bank management):
 ::

--t unicreditcz16      CSV (called as "UNICREDIT") used till 2016 -t unicreditcz        CSV used since 2017
+-t unicreditcz16      CSV (called as "UNICREDIT") used till 2016 -t unicreditcz17      CSV (called as "UNICREDIT") used till 07-Oct-17 (new banking) -t unicreditcz        CSV used since 08-Oct-2017 (new banking)

 Usage
 =====